gisha-gopal/gisha-gopal/README.md

 I’m currently pursuing **Masters of Information Technology and Analytics** at the **Rutgers Business School, Newark and New Brunswick**.

-Interests are business and data analytics, automation, integrations, business strategies, psychology, and more.
+Some of my interests are
+* Business and data analytics
+* Automation / Integrations
+* Business strategies
+* Psychology

-I’m looking to collaborate on Java, python, business intelligence tools, R, Tableau, Workday Studio, Integrations, XSLT, XML and anything new.
+I’m looking to collaborate on **Java, python, business intelligence tools, R, Tableau, Workday Studio, integrations, XSLT, XML** and anything new.

 You can reach out to me via LinkedIn or my email ID gisha.gopal@rutgers.edu 📫